meathill/tutolang/README.md

     # then we could create input video from an exist file.
     # here `i` means all content should be input automatically
     file(i) 'index.html':
-        [start] Let's make a simple html as example.
+        [say] Let's make a simple html as example.
         # `l1` means this text should be read out in the first line of input.
         [l1] `doctype html` will tell browser this is page will follow HTML5 specification.
         [l5] `div` is a container we will use it many times to create full page layout